 The new HSIP Process being developed will develop a method to evaluate the overall effectiveness of the HSIP as well as target crash performance for specific countermeasures in the subprograms established by the updated Process.
-This process has been reviewed by FHWA and is under ARDOT administration review.
+This process has been reviewed by FHWA and is still under ARDOT administration review due to changes in staff and additional feedback.
 As part of this new process the economic effectiveness/BCR could also be used as a performance measurement.